 “Just because it’s legal within the state where the marijuana use occurred does not mitigate the concern,” says Catie Young, a San Diego security clearance attorney.
 “There is still a concern of vulnerability and coercion.”

-This also applies in countries where marijuana and other drugs are legalized, such as Netherlands.
+This also applies in countries where marijuana and other drugs are legalized, such as the Netherlands.

 What’s the Big Deal?